syedsalman137/INR-Predictor/README.md

 ## License

-This project is licensed under GNU GPL-v3 License.
+This project is licensed under GNU General Public License v3.0.
 For more details, read the LICENSE file.